 So the fact that, under these circumstances, I still have the mental space (and job) to think about email outreach, it makes me feel very lucky.

-If you are also planning to use email outreach campaigns in 2021, whether that’s for potential customer prospecting, link building, content promotion, PR outreach, blogger outreach, or any other marketing partnership, please take a moment and ponder with me on what this tactic should look like moving forward.
+If you are also planning to use email outreach campaigns, whether that’s for potential customer prospecting, link building, content promotion, PR outreach, blogger outreach, or any other marketing partnership, please take a moment and ponder with me on what this tactic should look like moving forward.
 Our context has changed, our personal and professional lives blend more than ever, so as marketers we need to adapt our tactics as well.

 In this article, I’m sharing my learnings and thoughts after almost one year of outreach efforts and communication during unprecedented social and economic times.